 Bowling is a physically demanding sport.
-Lower body strength creates ball speed, balance, and stability.
-If any of these three items are missing it will be difficult to repeat good shots.
+Lower-body strength affects ball speed, balance, and stability.
+If any of these three items are missing, it will be difficult to repeat good shots.

 In this premium video, Leah Zahner, Certified Personal Trainer (NASM), demonstrates body weight exercises that focus on the lower body.

 Start with your feet slightly wider than your hips.
 If you can, turn your toes out or away from your midline.
 Reach your arms forward or over your head.
 Then squat down to your lowest position.
 Squeeze your lower body to get back up into your starting position.